-Code Alarm (Includes Chapman) Replacement Remote Buyers Guide:
+Code Alarm & Chapman Replacement Remote Buyers Guide:

-When trying to find the exact Code Alarm or Chapman replacement remote you need, knowing the model number of your Code Alarm or Chapman system that's installed in your vehicle is generally used and the quickest way to find a remote, you can't just go by how the remote looks...
+When trying to find the exact Code Alarm or Chapman replacement remote you need, knowing the model number of the Code Alarm or Chapman system that's installed in your vehicle is generally needed and the quickest way to find a remote (for example: CA-530 or CA-5153 etc.) you just can't go by how the remote looks for many models!

 Additionally, The Code Alarm Company (Owned by Audiovox) is making new remotes for older systems so the remote you receive may look slightly different than your original and have a different new FCC ID but will still program and work the same.

 Programming a Code Alarm or Chapman Replacement Remote:

 Programming a remote to your system using the instructions included with every remote requires that you know where the systems programming button is located, its also known as a "emergency override" or "valet" button.
 This push-button is commonly found under the drivers side dash area, mounted on a bracket or sticking out thru a hole drilled thru a panel...

 Many newer model Code Alarm systems have this button built into the systems antenna that's commonly mounted on the windshield directly behind the rear view mirror.
 As long as you know where this button is, you should be able to program the remote without any problems or assistance, but we do have tech support help available if you need it.